zhaoyao91/meteor-validate/README.md

 ## Tests
 Inside the project including this package, type: `VELOCITY_TEST_PACKAGES=1 meteor test-packages --driver-package velocity:html-reporter zhaoyao91:validate`

+## Todos
+Collect more frequent used validations into basic validator.
+Welcome any helps or suggestions~

 ## Curious Space
 What should this space do?